newrelic/nr1-ospo/README.md

 ## Deploying this Nerdpack

-> Include the necessary steps to deploy your app.
-Generally, you shouldn't need to change any of these steps.
+If this nerdpack has never been deployed in your organization or the `uuid` of the nerdpack has changed, follow the [Setting up Employee Metadata](#setting-up-employee-metadata) instructions.
 Open a command prompt in the app's directory and run the following commands.

 ```bash
 # If you need to create a new uuid for the account to which you're deploying this app, use the following